SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 **If using this option on consensus sequences**: The materialSampleID data must be part of the document names.
 If it is not, follow the :ref:`Batch_rename-link` instructions to add this information to the document names.

-**If using this option on assembly files**: The materialSamplelD data must be part of the trace file of origin document names.
+**If using this option on contig files**: The materialSamplelD data must be part of the trace file of origin document names.

 Once documents to be annotated have materialSampleID in their name, navigate back to the *Annotate with FIMS/LIMS Data* window in the Biocode Plugin dropdown menu.